nhanwei/nhanwei.github.io/about/index.md

 I currently lead the [Metis Data Science Bootcamp](https://metis.kaplan.com.sg/) in Singapore.
 I teach and coach aspiring data scientists.
 I also do freelance corporate and individual training for Python coding and Machine Learning.
 I spend the rest of my time at the intersection of ML, Product and Data Engineering, trying to integrate them as seamlessly as possible.
 I am also very interested in cloud technologies and got myself AWS certified earlier this year.

-Previously, I built ML models in Singapore's largest bank [DBS](https://www.dbs.com.sg) for their regional markets.
-I revamped how the bank recommend products to customers by developing the bank's first [Deep Learning based Recommender System](https://arxiv.org/abs/1606.07792).
+Previously, I built ML models in Singapore's largest bank [DBS](https://www.dbs.com.sg) for their regional retail markets for product cross-sell, up-sell, etc. I revamped how the bank recommend products to customers by developing the bank's first Deep Learning based Recommender System for Online/Mobile Advertisements.
+I also initiated a project, later known as Self-Assisted Modelling (SAM) in DBS, which is a tool that allows business users to build their own ML models.

 My hobbies come and go.
 Currently, I enjoy taking pictures, walking, cooking (and eating), [aquascaping](/assets/doc/aquascape.png) and optimizing my [RimWorld](https://store.steampowered.com/app/294100/RimWorld/).
 I also enjoy reading academic papers and taking courses on ML, cloud and data engineering which I also consider as hobbies.